aleon1220/kiwiki/readme.md

 ### ZFS File System

-ZFS is a complex and yet powerful FileSystem
+ZFS is a complex and yet powerful storage FileSystem

 #### Enable ZFS functions and obtain ZFS info
 ``` bash